paulsunday/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. a + b
 12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
 13. Nature made the natural numbers; All else is the work of women
+14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A